-Apilado (pron: Ahh-Pee-Lah-Do), sometimes you will see this word spelled as ‘Apillado‘ and pronounced as Ahhh-Pee-Sha-Do.
+Apilado (pron: Ahh-Pee-Lah-Do), sometimes erroneously you will see this word spelled as ‘Apillado‘ and pronounced as Ahhh-Pee-Sha-Do.
 They mean the same things.
-The latter is a bastardized – ahem, Argentine version of the word.
-In short, this word is the past participle of the verb ‘Apilar’ which means ‘to pile up’ or ‘to put in a pile’.
-From a Tango perspective it means to put one’s body onto another, or to place your body onto another persons body.
+The latter is an erroneous and bastardized (ahem) version of the word.
+In short, this word, Apilado, is the past participle of the verb ‘Apilar’ which means ‘to pile up’ or ‘to put in a pile’.
+From a Tango perspective, it means to put one’s body onto another, or to place your body onto another persons body.
 This style is the ‘iconic’ look of tango, the leaning bodies that form an “A” frame between the partners.

 This ‘A’ frame was made very popular by Maestro Carlos Gavito when he was El Capitan of the traveling Tango show “Forever Tango” in the 1990’s.
 It was for effect, not as a way of social dancing.
 Now and again it can be quite useful, but not as a constant!
 Not unless you like driving around a ton of bricks!
 Truthfully though there is always a tiny, small, amount of apilado going on, very, very, very small…VERY small, like as in 1 to 3 millimeters worth!
 More than that and you are just asking for trouble.

 Video: Maestro Carlos Eduardo Gavito con Maestra Geraldin Rojas

 From one perspective, it is an ‘embrace’.
 However this slightly inaccurate.
 A more accurate way of looking at it, it’s style of movement.
 Sometimes this is done to the extreme for effect to accentuate the Look of Tango, or more importantly the dramatic effect of the musical crescendo.